Logo Futurismo

 Geology & Volcanology

-Praia do Fogo is in Ribeira Quente, which is located between the Caldera of Povoação, which is 6.5 km in diameter and about 820,000 years old, and Furnas volcano, with a diameter of 7 km and is 30,000 years old.
+Praia do Fogo is located in Ribeira Quente, situated between the Caldera of Povoação, which is 6.5 km in diameter and approximately 820,000 years old, and the Furnas volcano, with a diameter of 7 km and an age of around 30,000 years.
 The latter is rich in thermal mineral springs and has a tremendous hydrothermal system underground.

 On the south flank of the volcano, where Ribeira Quente lies, a group of fumaroles reaches the ocean.
 This is how we can explain the famous hydrothermal springs that make the water warmer than usual.